cfrg/draft-irtf-cfrg-hybrid-kems/draft-irtf-cfrg-hybrid-kems.md

 The PreHashedKeys KEM is identical to the HashEverything KEM except for the shared secret computation.
 One additional KDF is required:

+We don't actually know the requirements of _this_ function, we don't have a proof or requirements laid out; the only example from Chempat is SHA3-256.

 * `KeyHash`: A KDF producing byte strings of length `KEM_H.Nss` (`KeyHash.Nout == KEM_H.Nss`)